top of page

 Mirador Lago Nordenskjöld

-Lago Pehoé: Lago Pehoé is a clear, turquoise lake—and it's where I got my first glimpse of Cuernos del Paine ("Horns of Paine"), a set of otherworldly mountain peaks that would define the landscape in many of the views I'd see during my time in Torres del Paine National Park.
+Lago Pehoé: Lago Pehoé is a clear, turquoise lake—and it's where I got my first glimpse of Cuernos del Paine, a set of otherworldly mountain peaks that would define the landscape in many of the views I'd see during my time in Torres del Paine National Park.
 There are a number of viewpoints overlooking Lago Pehoé, including Hostería Pehoé and Mirador Cóndor.

 View of Cuernos del Paine from Lago Pehoé in Torres del Paine National Park in Chilean Patagonia